Canada–Ukraine relations: High-level visits from Canada to Ukraine

-The Annexation of Crimea by the Russian Federation occurred in March 2014.
-In September 2014, the Ukrainians visited Ottawa to plead for weapons, like anti-tank missiles, surveillance gear and armoured vehicles, with which to subdue the eastern separatists along the border with Russia.
-Defence Minister Jason Kenney said no. In July 2015 while Stephen Harper was still in power, it came to light that more than 5,400 Eryx anti-tank missiles, 10 Husky vehicles and Buffalo vehicles, four specialized landmine detection systems and 194 LAV-2 Light Armoured Vehicles had been declared surplus by the Canadian military.
+The annexation of Crimea by the Russian Federation occurred in March 2014.
+In September 2014, Ukrainians visited Ottawa to plead for weapons, including anti-tank missiles, surveillance gear and armoured vehicles, to subdue the separatists on their eastern border.
+Defence Minister Jason Kenney refused.

-In July 2016, Canadian Prime Minister Justin Trudeau visited Canadian military trainers who were in western Ukraine as part of the effort to subdue the separatists in the east along the border with Russia.
-In Kyiv a few days later, Petro Poroshenko thanked Canada for its contributions.
-The leaders signed a free-trade agreement on that date.
+In July 2016, Canadian prime minister Justin Trudeau visited Canadian military trainers in western Ukraine.
+Petro Poroshenko thanked Canada for its contributions.
+The two signed a free-trade agreement.